Anjumkammath/Solarnova-AI/README.md

 Captures live frames from the connected camera
-Runs TensorFlow Lite model inference every 2 seconds If dust detected with confidence > 0.9, activates stepper motors to clean panels Displays live camera feed with real-time updates
+Runs TensorFlow Lite model inference every 2 seconds If dust is detected with confidence > 0.9, it activates the stepper motors to clean the panels Displays live camera feed with real-time updates
 Stops when you press q
 Additional Notes